facebookresearch/TensorComprehensions/CodingConventions.md

 ### Variables ###

-Use `lowerCamelCase` or `lower_case_with_underscores` for all local variables, adhering to whichever is the discernable local convention if possible.
+Use `lowerCamelCase` or `lower_case_with_underscores` for all local variables, adhering to whichever is the discernible local convention if possible.
 For instance, in the isl related files, it is a good idea to use `lowerCamelCase` for TC islpp extensions as opposed to `lower_case_with_underscores` for C or the isl C++ bindings.
 This help better differentiate between the different conventions.